rezanid/azureuploader/README.md

 Azure Uploader is the PCF control that can connect to Azure Storage Account and reliably and securely upload files directly from your Canvas App.
 You can also use it in a Model-Driven app, but you will need either a custom page or a dialog to host it.

+The UI couldn't be simpler.
+It's just a button that your user can click and browse for a file.
+The moment the file is selected, the upload starts and the UI changes to a progress bar.
+If for any reason, upload fails, a message will be displayed and otherwise a success message will be displayed.
+You can customize it by changing its properties and there are events that can inform your app, what Azure Uploader is doing so you can change your UI accordingly.
+For example you might want to disable other buttons when upload is ongoing.

 To learn how to use Azure Uploader please read [my blog post](https://bycode.dev/2022/09/26/azure-uploader-for-power-platform-is-here/)